jatin5251/Getting-and-Cleaning-Data-Project/README.md

 data names cleaned using gsub Subject and Activity labels added to subject_data and activity_data

 5. Grouping and Tidy Data
-Use of melt from reshape2 to group data and add activity labels Write tidied data to "tidied_averag_data.txt"
+Use of melt from reshape2 to group data and add activity labels Write tidied data to "tidy_data.txt"

 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones